StackNest Documentation

 What is StackNest?

-StackNest is an AI tool that writes Minecraft server plugins for you.
-You describe what you want in plain English — like "a plugin that bans players who swear in chat" — and StackNest generates the complete Java code and configuration file.
+StackNest is an AI development tool for Minecraft server plugins, Fabric/Forge/NeoForge mods, and related server workflows.
+You describe what you want in plain English — for example “a Fabric mod that adds a /heal command and a glowing apple item” or “a plugin that rewards players when they vote” — and StackNest generates the code, metadata, and validation feedback.

 Quick start